 Curtains allow you to completely block the light out.
 On the other hand, in the case of blinds, some light will always drift in from the sides and the base.

-The former is preferable for rooms or bigger areas; however, for smaller rooms and areas, the latter is preferred.
-Curtains help in keeping the room both warm and cool, whereas blinds don't.
+Curtains are preferable for rooms or bigger area, but for smaller areas, blinds are preferred.
+Curtains help in keeping the room both warm and cool and make your RV look homely, whereas blinds don't.
+That said, it's down to personal preference.

 Cordless vs. Corded Blinds

 The main difference between cordless and corded blinds is safety.
-If you have kids or pets, then the former is always a better option.
-This is mainly because the latter poses a safety concern with kids and pets as you have to keep a check that they do not choke on the cords.
+If you have kids or pets, cordless is always a better option.
+This is mainly because the corded blinds poses a safety concern, so regulalrly keep a check that your kids or pets don't choke on the cords.

-Meanwhile, with cordless blinds, you don’t have to worry about having to deal with cords and having to find a way of keeping the cords out of the reach of your kids and pets.
-Moreover, without the cords hanging off, the blinds tend to look more clean and aesthetic.
+With cordless blinds, you don’t have to worry about keeping the cords out of the reach of your kids and pets.
+As well as this, without the cords hanging off, the blinds tend to look more clean and aesthetically pleasing.

-However, both cordless and corded blinds are available in a vast range of colors, designs, and styles, so you can definitely find one that suits your needs.
+Both cordless and corded blinds, however, are available in a variety of colors, designs, and styles, so you can definitely find one that suits your needs.

 Dark Blinds vs. Light Blinds

-What differentiates these two types of blinds is the amount of light entering.
-You can keep more light out with dark blinds, whereas light blinds usually let more light enter the room.
-Apart from that, light ones make the room look bigger and cheerier, whereas dark blinds don't; instead, they make the room look cozier.
+What differentiates these two types of RV blinds is the amount of light entering your interior.
+You can keep more light out with dark blinds, whereas light blinds usually allow more light in.
+Apart from that, light ones make the room look bigger and cheerier, whereas dark blinds don't, instead making the room look cozier.

 Real Wood Blinds vs. Faux Wood